addisonchen/pearcode/Report.md

 to see what other users are doing live.
 The app has been tested by creating files and working on them concurrently with other people.

-# Beyond requirements #
-A lot of work was put into making the user interface interesting.
+# Beyond requirements # A lot of work was put into making the user
+interface interesting.
 Although it is not the best looking interface, the goal was to keep users focused on their code by reducing distractions.
+There are many CSS microinteractions such as loading animations and hover selectors.
 In addition to this, there are many small features such as downloading files in their language file type or being able to filter and search through files that are not necessarily complex, but add to the user experience as a whole.

-# Complex Component #
-The complex component of my application is the sockets and channels communication.
+# Complex Component # The complex component of my application is the
+sockets and channels communication.
 I set up channels to handle a single file, identified by the file owner id as well as the file id.
 A GenServer is used to maintain state, and a Presence module is used to keep track of who is currently in the channel as well as their activity with the file.
 The channel modifies both the GenServer and the Presence module accordingly.

-# Challanging Component #
+# Challanging Component # The Judge0 API executes code and puts the
-The Judge0 API executes code and puts the results to a callback URL The most challanging component of building the application was configuring and hosting the Judge0 API.
+results to a callback URL The most challanging component of building the application was configuring and hosting the Judge0 API.
 Hosting the API on my VPS allows for unlimited computations rather than being limited by the servers hosted by Judge0.

 Hosting Judge0 required setting up a docker-compose container.
 I have not had experience with docker, and a lot of time was spent figuring out what changes I needed to make to my nginx instance as well as my postgres and redis databases.
 Another issue caused by the docker-compose container was providing a url for the callback put.
 A lot of testing was completed in order to understand exactly what url would work and how the Phoenix server should handle the callback